industrydive/caribou/README.md

 Here is a simple example illustrating how to use Caribou to manage your SQLite
 schema:

+#### Set up Config

+Create a `caribou.cfg` file that contains defaults for your database connection and migration directory.
+See `caribou.cfg.example` for an example.

 #### Create a Migration

 Use Caribou's command line tool to create your first migration: